yblis/NetDesk/README.md

 - Launches the appropriate RustDesk client for your OS
 - Supports custom NetBird dashboard URLs
 - Configurable button styles (text or icon)
+- Injects configurable "Open port" links in the peer action menu to launch service tabs quickly

 ## Installation